 Each devotional will begin with a simple passage of scripture that invites us into God’s presence by meditating on an aspect of his person, promises, plan or provision.

 Confession is formative.
-It trains our hearts to recognize the ways our hearts have become de-formed.
-A Prayer of Confession is an honest reflection on how we fail to do justice, love mercy, and walk humbly with God (Micah 6 v8).
+It trains us to recognize the ways our hearts have become de-formed.
 These prayers also point to how Christ is at work re-ordering our hearts and bringing redemption amidst the wreckage of our broken lives and world.

 Praying the Psalms

-This is an old practice.
-God’s people have sung these songs to God for thousands of years: songs of praise and of lament, songs about abandoned loneliness and songs about joy-filled community.
+This is an ancient practice.
+God’s people have prayed these songs to God for thousands of years: songs of praise and of lament, songs about abandoned loneliness and songs about joy-filled community.
 Tim Keller has said that “the Psalms are the preeminent place to see how to deal with your emotions and the conditions of the heart.”
-Here’s the way to use the Psalms for prayer: Read slowly.
+Here’s how to Pray the Psalms: Read slowly.
 Take note of words and phrases.
 Bring them before the Lord in prayer and personalize the passage as you pray.

 In-depth study is not the purpose of these readings (Saturdays are a good day for this), but to listen for God’s voice and to allow Him to speak into your life.